Updated 16/09/2024

 How do you get a female cat to stop spraying?

 If your furry feline’s spraying seems to be getting out of hand, your first step should be taking a trip to the vets.
 Although it’s usually nothing to worry about, there’s a chance their symptoms could be masking a medical issue such as bladder stones or urinary tract infections (UTIs).
+Your vet will perform a health check and may run tests such as urinalysis or blood work to dig into the issue further.
 Once you’ve got the all clear from the vet, they may suggest one of the following tips to prevent your cat from spraying:

-• Spaying your female cat: This can greatly reduce the chance your furry feline will spray as they’ll no longer be on the lookout for a mate.
+- Spaying (desexing) your female cat: (the removal of reproductive organs under general anesthetic) This can greatly reduce the chance your furry feline will spray as they’ll no longer be on the lookout for a mate.

-• Clean the sprayed spot: Once your furry friend discovers her favorite spraying spot, she’s likely to keep coming back.
-To stop this, you’ll need to completely get rid of the smell of sprayed urine with an enzymatic cleaner.
+- Clean the sprayed spot: Once your furry friend discovers her favorite spraying spot, she’s likely to keep coming back as cats add scent to areas they have sprayed to mark it as their ‘patch’.
+To stop this, you’ll need to completely get rid of the smell of sprayed urine with an enzymatic cleaner and a thorough clean after each spray incident.

-• Reduce stress: Try to identify and elminate any stressors in their environment, e.g. if the spraying started after you bought a new litter box, go back to the old one.
-Artificial pheromones and medication from the vets can also be used to help reduce anxiety in cats.
+- Reduce stress: Try to identify and eliminate any stressors in their environment, e.g. if the spraying started after you bought a new litter box, go back to the old one.
+Artificial pheromones such as Feliway or medication from the vets can be used to help reduce anxiety in cats.
+Talk to your vet for more advice on this, or visit the international cat care website for more in depth advice.

-• Reduce conflict: If you have multiple cats at home, your furry feline might be spraying to mark their territory – try splitting up resources so there’s enough to go round.
-In particular, make sure everyone’s got their own litter box, food bowl, and even their own toys, so no cat feels threatened.
+- Reduce conflict: If you have multiple cats at home, your furry feline might be spraying to mark their territory – try splitting up resources so there’s enough to go round.
+In particular, make sure everyone’s got at least their own litter box, food bowl, and even their own toys, so no cat feels threatened.
+Go one step further and make sure there's an extra bowl, bed, and litter tray per cat in your house so there is always one ‘extra’ to help your cats feel secure in their resource availability.